 We have enjoyed the support of Buck’s Bike Shops during our first year and now again this year.
 He will have a booth present early in the morning at Beerbower Park for any last-minute tuneups/unexpected crises.
 He will also have a booth at the finish line and a mechanic located at the midpoint of the longest route.
 In addition, the SAG drivers have some basic repair tools and are prepared to help you with tire flats or other minor repairs.

-During Registration, riders will be given the opportunity to sign-up for a return shuttle ride back to the starting line in McCleary.
+Shuttle registration will be available closer to the ride, once we have a schedule posted.
+Questions about shuttle needs are included in registration to help determine need and is not considered official shuttle registration.
 Bikes will be shuttled back in a different vehicle, but will be at the starting line for when you arrive.
-Shuttle schedule will be available the week of the ride.
+Shuttle schedule will be available a month before the ride.

 What safety measures are you taking during Ride Weekend in response to COVID-19?